manuelkiessling/manuel.kiessling.net/content/node-and-react-beginner-tutorial-part-1.md

 > If you don't have at least one of these currently installed, then please visit https://google.com/chrome or https://firefox.com to download and install them.

 After opening the browser, you don't need to open any specific webpage.
-Instead, we want to work with a developer tool that is integrated into browser: its *JavaScript Console*, where we can write code and execute it.
+Instead, we want to work with a developer tool that is already integrated into the browser: its *JavaScript Console*, where we can write code and execute it.

-In Firefox, hit CTRL-SHIFT-K (or, on macOS, OPTION-CMD-K) to open the console.
-In Chrome, use CTRL-SHIFT-I (or, on macOS, OPTION-CMD-I) to open the Developer Tools, and then click on the *Console* tab within the newly opened pane to access the JavaScript Console.
+In Firefox, hit key combination `CTRL-SHIFT-K` (or, on macOS, `OPTION-CMD-K`) to open the console.
+In Chrome, use `CTRL-SHIFT-I` (or, on macOS, `OPTION-CMD-I`) to open the Developer Tools, and then click on the *Console* tab within the newly opened pane to access the JavaScript Console.

 Alternatively, you can also right-click somewhere on a webpage, and then select "Inspect" from the context menu.
 This will open the Developer Tools, and you can then click on the *Console* tab to access the console.